Foundation Certificate (International) – FCert(Int)

 Course code: 115019 Socio-cultural context of Aotearoa New Zealand 15 credits

-This course provides students with an introduction to the socio-cultural context of Aotearoa New Zealand as a nation and how this impacts on people, organisations and businesses.
-It explores multiple perspectives and lenses in approaching questions of culture and society (particularly te ao Māori and te ao Pākehā).
-The course explores the principles and application of the Treaty of Waitangi/Te Tiriti o Waitangi to society, business and organisational contexts.
+This course provides students with an introduction to the socio-cultural context of Aotearoa New Zealand as a nation and the outcomes for people, organisations and businesses.
+It explores multiple perspectives and lenses in approaching questions of culture and society.
+The course explores the provisions and application of Te Tiriti o Waitangi to society, business and organisational contexts.

 View full course details